Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/21/april-20.md

 As the day went on, I started to realize the full effect that the days of high wind and low temperatures were having on me.
 The last night was exceptionally cold, and now I was sick.

-I focused on keeping is moving forward, and soon we saw some tall buildings in the distance.
+I focused on keeping us moving forward, and soon we saw some tall buildings in the distance.
 At the time I thought they couldn't possibly be Le Havre, but actually we were indeed within sight of our final city, though it would take some time to get there.

 We arrived in Montivilliers.
 It's a city, but we didn't have anything we were looking for or needed to do.
 We just walked on through, myself with a headache and the chills.